thanos-io/thanos/docs/components/query.md

                                  if no max_source_resolution param is specified.
       --query.partial-response   Enable partial response for queries if no partial_response param is specified.
-      --store.receive-timeout=200ms
-                                 Maximum time to wait for any data from store.
+      --store.response-timeout=0ms
-                                 If Store doesn't send any data any storeReceiveTimeout the Store will be igored
-                                 and partial data will be returned.
+                                 If a Store doesn't send any data in this specified duration then a Store will be ignored and partial data will be returned if it's enabled.
+0 disables timeout.

 ```